Mike-O-Pedia FAQs for Water Treatment Professionals

 The purpose of the “Mike-O-Pedia” is to share knowledge with our peers.
 We will be posting on a regular basis and look forward to answering questions or discussing comments and applications with our dealer customer base.

-Product: Water Softeners
+Topic: Water Softeners

-Which Salt to Use
+Which Salt to Do We Use?

 - Sodium Chloride

 - Solar Salt

 - May be used in place of sodium chloride.
 If user is clinically monitoring sodium intake suggest use of reverse osmosis drinking water system.

 - Chemically treated salt specifically designed to clean resin for iron removal softener.